Wrongful Termination Tips: What to Do When Your Employer is Firing You

 As you prepare for your consultation, make a list of reasons you think your employer might have had to fire you that differ from the reason they gave.
 For example, perhaps they claim they’ve fired you because your performance has declined, when in reality you believe they’ve fired you because you blew the whistle on safety violations in the workplace.

-At the Kaufman Law Firm, serving Westlake Village and Los Angeles, our wrongful termination attorney is on hand to help you pursue justice.
+At the Kaufman Law Firm, serving California and Los Angeles, our wrongful termination attorney is on hand to help you pursue justice.
 Learn more about how we can help by contacting us online.

 Tags: